White Mountain: An interview with Albert France-Lanord, architect of the Pionen Data Centre

 I have a lot to tell – it was a need that was not existent before, which I find quite exciting but also confusing.
 It’s a space for information but the need is there, and it’s real.
 This may be one of the first projects that made something exciting instead of just hiding it.
 It’s the feeling of being at the starting point of something, this whole generation, we are witnessing the switch to a much more virtual world – and I think we’re going to realise more in 30 or 40 years how exciting it was.

-No One Lives Here is on at the Royal College of Art until March 24th 2013.
+No One Lives Here is at the Royal College of Art until March 24th 2013.
 For further information or to book visit the exhibition’s website here.

-For further information about Albert France-Lanord (A)rchitects and other projects visit here.
+For further information about Albert France-Lanord (A)rchitects and other projects visit their website here.